 We know that sometimes it is hard to think of fun activities so we have researched and put together this list.
 We’ve got school holiday ideas Cairns style for you in our fun school holidays guide.
 Add this page to your bookmark bar right now (or share it on Facebook so you can find it later).

-This article is an ‘at-a-glance’, go to resource for parents listing the best things to do school holidays Cairns style!
+This article is an ‘at-a-glance’, go to resource for parents.
+We have listed the best things to do Summer school holidays Cairns style!

 20 Free school holiday activities Cairns

 As the old saying goes – the best things in life are free.
 School holidays don’t have to break the bank (or your wallet).
-These ideas are the best free school holiday activities for the September spring school holidays that Cairns has on offer.
+These ideas are the best free school holiday activities for the Summer school holidays that Cairns has on offer.

 The Lagoon is a 4800sqm saltwater swimming facility that offers an all-year round, safe, swimming location without stingers and crocodiles.
 The lagoon is filled with salt water from the Trinity Inlet which is filtered through a state-of-the-art filtration system.
 There’s a beach style entry (including the sand) on one side.
 It’s near lots of shops and eating options as it’s very close to the centre of Cairns.
 Check it out here